Notes on the Geography of The United Kingdom: Wigan

 Off to one side, the Council Building, a one-time textile mill.
 You can see from the state of the windows the ongoing restoration work.
 You don't have to be very old in Wigan to remember when the shifts changed and the factory girls came out in a stream and unwittingly dispensed to the breeze a white cloud of cotton fibers that had settled on their clothes.

-You can only wonder what Orwell would make of the mill today, as it is cut up and renovated into apartments.
+You can only wonder what Orwell would make of the mill today, renovated into apartments.
 He writes, in Chapter 8: "Of course it is obvious now that the upper-middle class is done for."
-Well, not quite.
+Well, not quite, judging at least from the buyers of these apartments.

 And here is the presumed location of Wigan Pier.
 In Chapter 4, Orwell writes of himself: "Mr Orwell was 'set down' in Wigan for quite a while and it did not inspire him with any wish to vilify humanity.
 He liked Wigan very much--the people, not the scenery.
 Indeed, he has only one fault to find with it, and that is in respect of the celebrated Wigan Pier, which he had set his heart on seeing.
 Alas!
 Wigan Pier had been demolished, and even the spot where it used to stand is no longer certain."
 Tourists settle now not for the pier but for a pub named Orwell.